 Super Lawyers criteria: Candidates are evaluated on 12 indicators of peer recognition and professional achievement.
 Selections are made on an annual, stateby- state basis.
 The list included Colony’s CEO from 2004-2009.

 Washington Business Journal criteria: Bridgewater Wealth & Financial Management received the 2017 award prior to its merger into Colony.
-DC regional office was selected based on meeting the criteria for business location and size, and employee participation in a survey measured by Quantum Workplace.
+DC regional office was selected based on meeting the business location and size criteria and employee participation in a survey measured by Quantum Workplace.
 The survey evaluated things like team effectiveness, retention, employee alignment with company goals, trust in leadership, work engagement, and individual needs.
+The Washington Business Journal list included Colony for 2023.

 Washingtonian Top Financial Advisers criteria: A combination of surveys sent to recipients in the Washington, D.C.-area financial industry as well as the Washingtonian’s own research.
 Award recipients were primarily chosen based on the strength of recommendations gathered from the surveys.
 Ron Rubin was recognized from 2016 to 2019, and Shellie Kurek Peters was recognized in 2019.
 Ron’s recognitions for 2016 and 2017 were from his employment at Bridgewater Wealth & Financial Management and prior to its merger into The Colony Group in 2018.